ReillyBova/COS426-Website/src/content/Gallery/Galleries/projects/InkRenderer.md

 ---
 This project implements hardware-accelerated ink wash painting for 3D objects based on the work of [Park et al.](http://www.myeglab.com/Content/sumi_e_painting.pdf) and adapted for the web using GLSL and ThreeJS.
+Enjoy!